nautechsystems/nautilus_trader/README.md

 ## Integrations

-NautilusTrader is designed in a modular way to work with _adapters_ which provide connectivity to trading venues and data providers - converting their raw API into a unified interface.
+NautilusTrader is designed in a modular way to work with _adapters_ that provide connectivity to trading venues and data providers by converting their raw APIs into a unified interface.
 The following integrations are currently supported:

 | Name                                                      | ID                    | Type                    | Status                                                  | Docs                                                                       |
 | :-------------------------------------------------------- | :-------------------- | :---------------------- | :------------------------------------------------------ | :------------------------------------------------------------------------- |